-Roughly 5.4 million professionals work within the CFO’s office in US companies alone (US Bureau of Labor statistics).
+Nearly 6 million professionals work within the CFO’s office in US companies alone (US Bureau of Labor Statistics).
 Once seen as occupying backroom functions, a raft of podcasts have sprung up spotlighting strategy and leadership of the finance function in companies.
-These podcasts are tailored to uncovering the hidden workings and strategy of bookkeepers, accountants, treasury, controllers, Financial planning and Analysis managers, Investor Relations experts, M&A integration specialists, and of course, the CFO themselves: the finance chief ultimately pulling the finance strings (or spreadsheets).
+These podcasts are tailored to uncovering the hidden workings and strategies of bookkeepers, accountants, treasury, controllers, Financial planning and Analysis managers, Investor Relations experts, M&A integration specialists, and of course, the CFO themselves: the finance chief ultimately pulling the finance strings (or spreadsheets).

 To come up with this list, we used nominations from leaders within the CFO’s offices at top companies.
 This is combined with independent reporting.
-We prioritized podcasts which have shown staying power (many run into hundreds of episodes) and which have a track record of providing consistent value.
+We prioritized podcasts that have shown staying power (many run into hundreds of episodes) and that have a track record of providing consistent value.

 Top 4 CFO Podcasts in 2023